 We regularly draw from the work of the national leaders on our Research Advisory Group and Assessment Work Group.
 And our Zins Award recognizes outstanding scholarship in the field.

 This page highlights important current research publications and reports.
-It also identified resources and websites with the latest research.
+It also identifies resources and websites with the latest research.
 We will update it regularly, archiving all documents in the CASEL Resource Library.

 The Economic Value of Social and Emotional Learning